 A few months later, that new truck almost mowed me down on a sidewalk.
 If it hadn’t been for my friend, I wouldn’t be here today.
 Out of the corner of my eye, I saw a vehicle bounce up on the curb just as my friend yanked me out of the way.
 The truck bounced back down into the parking spot, and my granddaddy climbed out and jaywalked across the street to the hardware store as if nothing happened.
-He never noticed either one of us.
+He noticed neither one of us.

 Granddaddy has passed now.
-We never did take his keys away.
+We never took his keys away.
 He finally fell and broke his hip about a year later.
 His truck set in his driveway throughout his eight months of therapy, but he never recovered enough to walk again.
 We certainly didn’t encourage him to go back to driving, and thankfully he never tried.

 My mother-in-law’s driving was legendary, too.
-We have a drive-way encircled garden in our front yard.
-The circular garden is about fifty feet across, and it has several roses, a small tree at one end and lots of liriope surrounding it.
+We have a drive-way that encircles a garden in our front yard.
+It is about fifty feet across; and it has several rose bushes, a small tree at one end and lots of liriope surrounding it.
 About once every two months, you could tell that someone had driven through it.

-Also, her garage door looked like a war was waged inside.
+Her garage door looked like a war was waged inside.
 It bulged out in several places, where she tried to drive out before remembering to raise the door.
 She also tried to close the garage door before completely backing out one day.
 It closed on her hood.
 Her hood was all bent up, but it was several months before we found out what really happened.
 Her friend finally let the cat out of the bag.

 We were almost home from the Thanksgiving holiday, after a long day of driving across four states.
-I did most of the driving, because I handle the interstate better than my husband who is ten years my senior.
+I did most of the driving because I handle the interstate better than my husband who is ten years my senior.
 So you can see why I gave him the wheel at our last stop before home.
 We were less than 30 miles away with nothing but blue highways to go.
-I was tired, and the kids had sent me a couple of texts that I wanted to answer.
+I was tired, and the kids sent me a couple of texts that I wanted to answer.

 Night driving is becoming a problem.
 When turning, especially left, I think he cannot see the lines.
 He slows and seems to be feeling his way through the dark left turn.
 I’ve asked him about it, but he says that everything is fine.
-Like granddaddy, Harold is driving slower and slower.
-I remember thinking that surely granddaddy’s driving couldn’t be all that unsafe, because he drove so slowly.
+Like granddaddy, Chuck is driving slower and slower.
+I remember thinking that surely granddaddy’s driving couldn’t be all that unsafe because he drove so slowly.

 Oh my God!
 I’m thinking, “there’s your sign”.
 He napped off and on–while I drove all day–and now he says “I’m tired?”

-Thank the Lord, there was no traffic in the intersection; but we will pay–because we’ll get another one of those red light photo tickets in the mail–like the one he got about a month ago.
+Thank the Lord, there was no traffic in the intersection, but we will pay–because we’ll get another one of those red light photo tickets in the mail–like the one he got about a month ago.